ubcctf/sapling-ctf-2022/web/Valentina/solve/readme.md

 The npm library `lodash` is very old - the specific version that Valentina is using is vulnerable to prototype pollution.

-TL;DR - prototype pollution is a JavaScript-soecific vulnerability that abuses prototypal inheritance to poison the base JS object with properties you want.
+TL;DR - prototype pollution is a JavaScript-specific vulnerability that abuses prototypal inheritance to poison the base JS object with properties you want.
 This affects ALL objects.

 2 potential ways to solve.